EmilyYChan/GHC-2022-data-engineering-workshop/README.md

 Alternative idea if the above is too slow locally: a simple pipeline that runs every 2 minute to grab weather data, at the end we plot weather over time.

+## Setup

+install requirements using pip install -r

+### Running

+Access the UI at localhost:
+Turn the Dag on

+## Background

+What is a DAG

+Principles